 As a matter of fact if it was not for Gollum the quest to destroy the ring would have failed.
 Remember Frodo may have shown tremendous bravery, character and determination to get the ring all the way to the cracks of mount doom but when the moment arrived…he couldn’t do it.
 He simply could not cast the ring into the fires of mount doom.
 It was there that he put the ring back on his finger and ran towards the exit of the mountain (surely to the eventual hands of Sauron).
 It was pure luck that Gollum arrived at that moment and actually managed to catch an invisible Frodo, byte the ring-finger off and rid Frodo of the ring for once and all.

 Even the wise cannot see all ends

 This quote challenges me to question my own certainties and convictions on what I think is right and wrong.
-Who/What is good and/or bad.
-Matters such as death and life are too valuable to be put in the hands of men and we must not dare mettle with it.
+Who is good and/or bad?
+What is good and/or bad?
+Matters such as death and life are too valuable to be put in the hands of men and we must not mettle with it.
 If you cannot create it then who are you to take/kill it?
-There are reasons behind the deeds of men.
-There’s a mystery in this world we do not understand yet.
-These things move and change like the ocean’s tide and so often reveal itself in only as a partial truth.
+There’s a mystery in this world we do not understand yet and things move and change like the ocean’s tide and so often reveal itself only as a partial truth.